-- 1. the election of the six directors named in the attached proxy statement, each to serve until the 2023 annual meeting of our stockholders or until his or her successor has been duly elected and qualified; - 2. the ratification of the appointment of Haskell & White LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2023; - a stockholder proposal requesting that the Board of Directors prepare a report by January 2023 on steps the Company is taking to enhance board diversity and detailing board strategies to reflect the diversity of the Company's workforce, community and customers; and - 4. the transaction of such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- 1. To elect the six directors named in the attached Proxy Statement, each to serve until the 2024 annual meeting of our stockholders or until his or her successor has been duly elected and qualified; - 2.
+To ratify the appointment of Haskell & White LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2024; - 3.
+To approve on a non-binding advisory basis the compensation of our named executive officers; and - 4.
+To approve on a non-binding advisory basis the frequency of future stockholder advisory votes to approve the compensation of our named executive officers.